-Not all couples will be able to have a successful mediation.
+Not all parties will be able to have a successful mediation.
 If winning-at-all-costs is your goal, do not try mediation.
-Mediation works best when the partners wish to communicate honestly and fully.
+Mediation works best when the parties wish to communicate honestly and fully.
 The couple must desire mediation as a means of putting a dignified conclusion to a relationship that will soon end.

 How will I know if Mediation is for me?

 Since the introductory session has only a modest registration fee ($40 for 40-minutes), you would be well-served to go into the meeting with an open mind and with prepared questions and concerns.
 If mediation is not a process you seek, there is no pressure to continue in the process.
 For this reason, no retainer is sought in my mediation practice.

 For those who desire mediation, but also wish to have legal support, the possibility of a Collaborative Divorce process exists.
 This process involves two attorneys but is non-confrontational in its design.

 If Mediation is so positive a process, why is it not done more frequently?